 I titled my BLOG, the Cotton Chronicles, and gave it the tagline- “occasional musings of an itinerant seanchaí polishing his craft online.“

-Musings of an itinerant seanchaí because I have traveled from place to place throughout my life and have developed a strong sense of Mono no aware (物の哀れ), literally “the pathos of things” (also translated as “an empathy toward things”, or “a sensitivity to ephemera”) is a Japanese term for the awareness of impermanence (無常 mujō), or transience of things, and both a transient gentle sadness (or wistfulness) at their passing as well as a longer, deeper gentle sadness about this state being the reality of life.
-And, seanchaí in honor of my pure Celtic/Irish DNA and traditional Irish storytellers.
-Storytelling was one of the main forms of fireside entertainment among ordinary Irish folk and the storyteller was held in high esteem by the ordinary Irish who revered and cultivated story and song as their principal means of artistic expression.
+Musings of an itinerant seanchaí because having traveled from place to place throughout life, I have developed a sense of Mono no aware (物の哀れ) which is a Japanese term for the awareness of impermanence (無常 mujō) or transience of things and a transient gentle sadness (or wistfulness) at their passing as well as a longer, deeper gentle sadness about being the reality of life.